 A society that normalizes bullying is no society at all.
-But here we are, in the grand age of progress, where we’ve apparently decided that bullying suddenly isn’t that big of a problem—it’s just an edgy personality trait for future leaders of our nations.
-It’s as if we took all those anti-bullying campaigns from the early 2000s and collectively decided to toss them into the same memory hole where we keep the Blockbuster membership cards and AOL dial-up tones.
-Who needs moral decency when you can trend on Twitter as you tell someone their entire existence is a waste of oxygen?
+Yet in our grand age of progress, we’ve apparently decided that bullying suddenly isn’t that big of a problem.
+It’s as if we took all those anti-bullying campaigns from the early 2000s and collectively decided to toss them into the same memory hole where we keep the Blockbuster membership cards and AOL dial-up internet CDs.
+Who needs moral decency when you can trend on X as you tell someone their entire existence is a waste of oxygen?

 In reality, bullying has evolved.
-As we’re churning out bad sequels to movies and series nobody asked for, it’s come back bigger, meaner, and more passive-aggressive than ever.
-Now, in our so-called civilized society, we either look the other way or—better yet—find a way to profit from it.
-After all, if we didn’t enjoy a good public dragging, why would reality TV exist?
+With social media now becoming most people’s third space, it’s come back bigger, meaner, and more passive-aggressive than ever.
+Now, in our so-called civilized society, we either look the other way or find a way to profit from it.
+After all, if we didn’t enjoy a good public humiliation, why would reality TV exist?

 So, how is it we’re now staring down the barrel of a society that actively rewards the very behaviors it claims to condemn?
 Well, the real question to ask is: “Are we ready to admit that bullying isn’t just a schoolyard problem but a cultural one we’ve meticulously nurtured into a full-blown societal epidemic?”
-Yes, it is.
+Even if we’re not, we must.

 The Absurdity of Normalizing Bullying